Married a bad driver? Here’s how to keep your car insurance premium low

 Essentially, if one thing costs you more, it may result in something else costing less.
 If both partners keep their auto policies and purchase a home policy from the same provider, they may find that they’ve saved enough on their home policy to almost offset the increase in car insurance.

-Bundling your home and auto insurance can save you anywhere between five to 15% on your combined premiums.
+Bundling your home and auto insurance can save you 5-15% on your combined premiums.

 Accident forgiveness

-That doesn’t excuse speeding tickets, careless driving, or other major roadway sins, but it can be a good idea if the rate is affordable, and your partner has a history of reckless driving.
+That doesn’t excuse speeding tickets, careless driving, or other sins on the roadway, but it can be a good idea if the rate is affordable.

-Following the rules of the road doesn’t just keep you and those around you in one piece, it also keeps your insurance rate low.
-Fail to abide by them, and that record will follow you for a long time.
-Tickets stay on your driving record for at least three years, and collisions for six.
+Red lights are not a suggestion.
+Neither are any of the rules of the road.
+Abiding by them keeps your insurance rate lower.
+Don’t abide by them, and that record will follow you for a long time.
+Tickets will stay on your driving record for at least three years, collisions for six years.

 Taking a ministry-approved driver education course is sensible, no matter how long you’ve been driving.
 You’ll learn driving strategies to keep you safe and out of trouble, and the course can reduce your premium if you graduate.